abi2020/RecipesAndRatingsProject/README.md

 Relevant Columns: `id`, `minutes`, `n_steps`, `n_ingredients`
 Description: `id` allows us to merge both dataframes.
 The `minutes`, `n_steps`, and `n_ingredients` columns will be used to determine how complex a recipe is and how this might play into the rating given to a certain recipe.

+## Cleaning and EDA

+After merging these two dataframes, we start off by only looking at the columns that we are interested in analyzing.
+I also set the index to be the recipe id to make the future analysis easier.

+EDA

+Univariate Analysis:<br>
+The following graph shows the distribution of the number of minutes each recipe takes.
+Any value over 720 was changed to 720.

+<iframe src="assets/dist_minutes.html" width=800 height=600 frameBorder=0></iframe>